2/26/2025

 Analyst, Goldman Sachs

 Very helpful.
 Thank you for that.
-My other question was around cash flow.
-You said the NRE revenue has positive implications for margins in cash and you're also taking cost reduction actions.
+And my other question was around cash flow.
+You said the NRE revenue has positive implications for margins and cash, and you're also taking cost reduction actions.
 So given those factors, can you give us more detail on your expectation for free cash flow this year and how much you can reduce the burn in 2025 compared to 2024?

 speaker